isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/quantum-computation/quantum-computation.typ

     Clifford groups are important in applications:
     - Quantum error correction (e.g. stabiliser codes) and fault-tolerance.
     - They give insights into the power of quantum vs classical computing.
-    - They form a metaplectic representation of symplectic groups.
 ]
 #example[
     - All Pauli matrices are Clifford operations.